docker/docs/content/manuals/compose/support-and-feedback/samples-for-compose.md

 keywords: documentation, docs, docker, compose, samples
 title: Sample apps with Compose
 linkTitle: Sample apps
-weight: 140
+weight: 30
+aliases:
+- /compose/samples-for-compose/
 ---

 The following samples show the various aspects of how to work with Docker Compose.
-As a prerequisite, be sure to [install Docker Compose](install/_index.md) if you have not already done so.
+As a prerequisite, be sure to [install Docker Compose](/manuals/compose/install/_index.md) if you have not already done so.

 ## Key concepts these samples cover